The possibility for panspermia in the galaxy by means of planetary dust grains: Dynamics of dust particles

-where $\sigma$ denotes the Stefan-Boltzmann's constant, $T\simeq 300$ K is the temperature when the complex molecules can survive, and $\rho_a$ represents the atmospheric mass density.
-For simplicity, we consider Earth parameters $\rho_a\simeq (1.2\times 10^{-3}\; g/cm^3)exp(-H/7.04)$ \citep{havens,picone,brekke}, where $H$ is the altitude measured in km.
-In \cite{berera} the author has pointed out that dust particles from the altitude of $150$ km can escape the Earth's gravity.
-From Eq. (\ref{power}) one can show that the maximum velocity relative to Earth, $v_m$, is of the order of $12.1$ km/s which is close to the escape velocity of the Earth, $11.2$ km/s.
-Therefore, for the initial conditions of the escaped planetary dust particles, one writes: $R(0) \simeq 1$ AU, $\dot{R}(0)\simeq 0$ km/s and $\upsilon_{\phi}\simeq 30$ km/s.
-On Fig. 2, we present the behavior of the radial distance of the planetary dust grains versus time, considering three different sizes.
-The set of parameters is: $M\simeq 2\times 10^{33}$ g, $L \simeq 3.83\times 10^{33}$ erg/s, $D = 1$, $\rho = 2$ g/cm$^3$, $n_0 = 1$ cm$^{-3}$ $R(0) \simeq 1$ AU, $\dot{R}(0)\simeq 0$ km/s, and $\upsilon_{\phi}\simeq 30$ km/s.
 In this study, we consider solar-type stars.
-As it is clear from the plots, during $5$ billion years, the planetary dust particles might travel on distances, $R_{max}$, of the order of $260$ ly ($r = 3\times 10^{-5}$ cm), $400$ ly ($r = 5\times 10^{-5}$ cm) and $650$ ly ($r = 10^{-4}$ cm).
+As shown in the plots, over a period of $5$ billion years, planetary dust particles could travel considerable distances, $R_{max}$, of the order of $80$ pc ($r = 3\times 10^{-5}$ cm), $120$ pc ($r = 5\times 10^{-5}$ cm) and $200$ pc ($r = 10^{-4}$ cm).
 It is straightforward to show that the effects of the Brownian motion are negligible compared to the obtained results.
 The corresponding distance perpendicular to the total velocity might be approximated if one takes the mean free path of the dust grains $\lambda\simeq 1/(\pi r^2n_0)$ and the resulting time-scale between scatterings, $\tau\simeq\lambda/v_{rms}$.
 Here $v_{rms,_{\perp}}\simeq\sqrt{2kT/m}$ is the approximate thermal velocity in the perpendicular direction.
-Therefore, a one-step length scale is given by $d\simeq\tau v_{rms,_{\perp}}$, leading to the distance after S-steps: $D_{\perp}\simeq d\sqrt{S}$ \citep{carroll}.
+Therefore, a one-step length scale is given by $d\simeq\tau v_{rms,_{\perp}}$, leading to the distance after S-steps: $D_{\perp}\simeq d\sqrt{S}$ \cite{carroll}.
 By substituting the physical parameters that we used for Fig. 1, one can show that $D_{\perp}$ is smaller than $R$ by many orders of magnitude, implying that the aforementioned distances are very realistic.
-It is worth noting that small irregularities might lead to rotation of dust particles, but the maximum velocity of rotation can be of the order of $\upsilon_m$, which will not change the overall temperature distribution of the dust particle.
+Small irregularities may result in the rotation of dust particles, although the maximum rotational velocity is likely to be on the order of $\upsilon_m$, which will not change the overall temperature distribution of the dust particle.